nshakin/language-autohotkey/README.md

 # AutoHotKey support for Atom

+## This package is no longer being maintained

 This package adds basic syntax highlighting support for .ahk files in Atom.

 ![Screenshot of a New AutoHotKey Script](screenshot.png)